What It Is to Burn: Commercial performance and legacy

 What It Is to Burn charted at number 99 on the US Billboard 200 chart.
 By April 2003, the album had sold over 200,000 copies in the US.
 It charted at number 177 on the UK Albums Chart, while "Letters to You" reached number 39 on the UK Singles Chart.
 "What It Is to Burn" peaked at number 15 on the US Alternative Songs chart and number 35 on the Mainstream Rock chart.
 By October 2007, What It Is to Burn had sold over 400,000 copies worldwide.

 Metal Hammer ranked the album at number 17 on their best albums of 2002 list.
 Loudwire included "What It Is to Burn" at number 47 on their list of the best hard rock songs of the 21st century.
+In 2019, Rock Sound ranked the album at number 107 on their list of the 250 greatest albums released since the publication's debut in 1999.
 Shezhaad Jiwani of Chart Attack said What It Is to Burn was one of emo's landmark releases, noting it for leading the genre alongside albums by Glassjaw and the Used.
 In 2013, Finch celebrated the album's 10th anniversary by performing it in its entirety.
 The celebration was initially intended for one show, before being expanded to two US tours, a European tour, and performances in Japan and Australia.
 Independent label Tragic Hero Records released a live video album of the anniversary celebrations in January 2014.

 What It Is to Burn has been a massive influence on Saosin's Saosin (2006), Young Guns' All Our Kings Are Dead (2010), A Day to Remember's What Separates Me from You (2010), D.R.U.G.S.'s D.R.U.G.S.
 (2011), and the Amity Affliction's Chasing Ghosts (2012).
 Alternative Press said the title-track was "one of the landmark moments" for the post-hardcore genre.
 Sleeping with Sirens frontman Kellin Quinn singled out Finch's mix of screaming and singing vocal parts on the song as an influence on him.
 Equally, Jeremy McKinnon said the album is the reason A Day to Remember formed.
+Senses Fail frontman Buddy Nielsen has cited What It Is to Burn as an influence on the band's early work, and Josh Franceschi of You Me at Six has expressed admiration for it.

 Track listing

 All songs written by Finch.
-All songs produced by Mark Trombino.
+All songs produced by Mark Trombino, except for What It Is to Burn (Demo Version) produced by Chris Fuderich.